andymeneely/project-timber-wolf/rules/RULES.md

 The event deck for the scenario will have Crisis cards and Event cards that will lock these down.
 This means that the entire hex tile underneath this chit is removed from the board, and that space is now considered a gap.
 Lockdown Gates are always removed in order: the A tile will be removed first, then B, and so on.

-Any character caught on a locked down hex is busted.
+**Don't get locked down.** Any character caught on a locked down hex is Busted.

-Any planning tokens on a locked down hex may be immediately re-planned.

 Any other pieces on the locked down hex is removed from the board.
 All Lockdown Gates are removed at the start of the Escape phase.

+**Auto-replan**.
+Any planning tokens on a locked down hex may be immediately re-planned.

 ## Keycard

 ![keycard lock](fig_hex_keycard-lock.png)
 {:.example-right .hexchit .rotate-right}

 **No normal lock**.
 Characters may not move onto a space with the Keycard Door, and only the keycard can open it.
-When a character who has the keycard is adjacent to the Keycard Door, they may remove the Keycard Door token from the baord.
-The Keycard is a form of loot.
+When a character who has the keycard is adjacent to the Keycard Door, they may remove the Keycard Door token from the boad.
+The Keycard is a form of Loot.

 ![keycard](fig_chit_keycard.png)
 {:.example-left .chit .rotate-left}